ganeti/ganeti/man/hspace.rst

 --simulate *description*
   Instead of using actual data, build an empty cluster given a node description.
-The *description* parameter must be a comma-separated list of four elements, describing in order:
+The *description* parameter must be a comma-separated list of five elements, describing in order:

+  - the allocation policy for this node group
   - the number of nodes in the cluster
   - the disk size of the nodes, in mebibytes
   - the memory size of the nodes, in mebibytes
   - the cpu core count for the nodes

-  An example description would be **B20,102400,16384,4** describing a 20-node cluster where each node has 100GiB of disk space, 16GiB of memory and 4 CPU cores.
+  An example description would be **preferred,B20,102400,16384,4** describing a 20-node cluster where each node has 100GiB of disk space, 16GiB of memory and 4 CPU cores.
 Note that all nodes must have the same specs currently.

+  This option can be given multiple times, and each new use defines a new node group.
+Hence different node groups can have different allocation policies and node count/specifications.

 --tiered-alloc *spec*
   Besides the standard, fixed-size allocation, also do a tiered